gontcharovd/website/index.md

 **Will I be the sole developer?**

-I will implement the project with close support from the UMH developers themselves, to whom I have direct access.
+I will lead the implementation of the project with close support from experienced UNS developers.

-**Why the UMH and not HighByte or Litmus?**

-When you choose for the UMH you’re choosing for freedom and independence.
-The UMH open-source architecture places no restrictions on how data is exchanged and which systems can be integrated.

 **Where can I find support after the engagement?**

-After the training, your plant personnel will have the capability to manage the UMH.
-Free support is always available via the open UMH community on Discord.
-Additionally, The UMH offers an Enterprise License with guaranteed service level agreements.
-Moreover, I am available for hire as an advisory retainer to oversee the administration of the UMH.
+After the training, your plant personnel will have the capability to manage the UNS.
+In addition, I am available for hire as an advisory retainer to oversee the administration of the UNS.

 <br>